-Bride Wars isn’t so much a feminist film as a fail compilation.
+Is Bride Wars a feminist film or a fail compilation?
 Here’s how the fight goes down.

 Bride Wars is a 2009 RomCom about two best friends who want to get married on the same day.
 This date clash turns them into wedding-wrecking back-stabbers who go all-out to destroy each other before finally resolving their differences and emerging stronger than ever.
-The end.
+Kinda.

 Is Bride Wars a feminist movie?

 The Bechdel Test measures female roles in fiction and film.
-To ‘pass’ the Bechdel Test, a work (a) should feature at least two named women who (b) talk to each other (c) about something other than a man.
+To pass, a work (a) should feature at least two named women who (b) talk to each other (c) about something other than a man.
 By this criteria, Bride Wars is pure girl power.